nelsonje/nelsonje.github.io/_posts/2014-01-30-llvm-quick-tricks.md

 ---
 layout: post
 title: Quick LLVM Tricks
-description: Reiterating a trick I learned for registering LLVM passes automatically with Clang, rather than needing to go through `opt`, and some other gems.
+description: Reiterating a trick I learned for registering LLVM passes automatically with Clang, and some other gems.
 ---

 ## Registering passes automatically.